 The Venice Simplon-Orient Express (VSOE) is the world’s most authentic luxury train.
 Made famous in the Agatha Christie story, the train’s 1920s-vintage Art Deco cars, sparkling in their navy and gold livery and snowy white roof, take your breath away.
 The annual journeys between Paris and Istanbul are legendary — and perfect for special occasion celebrations.

 The train’s mystique is such that its image is constantly in demand to portray elegance, beauty, sophistication and romance.
-Click here to see its stylized image, as seen through the eyes of French perfume and beauty product icon Chanel (wait for it; you may see another ad first).
+Watch this video to see its stylized image, as seen through the eyes of French perfume and beauty product icon Chanel (wait for it; you may see another ad first).

-The VSOE can accommodate up to 190 passengers, but on special journeys the train’s capacity is reduced to roughly 100 guests.
+The VSOE can accommodate up to 174 passengers, but on special journeys, the train’s capacity is reduced to roughly 100 guests.

-Sleeping compartments are called Double Cabins.
-They have Pullman-style beds (one up, one down) that fold into a comfortable sofa during the day.
+Twin Cabins have Pullman-style beds (one up, one down) that fold into a comfortable sofa during the day.
 A sink in a lovely, closing vanity is fitted into the corner.
-All amenities are supplied, and then some.
+These cabins measure 30 square feet.

 There are three gorgeous dining cars: one, “Étoile du Nord,” mainly with marquetry; another, “L’Oriental,” with Chinese lacquered walls with bright animals; and a third, “Côte d’Azur,” with Lalique crystal insets.